emptiv/gas-prices-etl/README.md

    ```

 3. **verify local data**
-   make sure that the extracted/archived PDF reports are inside the `downloads/` directory (nested folder structures like `downloads/YYYY/Month/` are scanned recursively).
+   ensure a `downloads/` directory exists (or let the script create it). downloaded files will automatically be sorted into nested structures like `downloads/YYYY/Month/`.

 ---

 ### how to use
-- just run the main entry script to parse all local files and sync to PostgreSQL
+- just run the main entry script to trigger the full scraper and database sync pipeline
    ```bash
    python main.py
    ```